Control: Time Limit Policies

 • Maximum Session Length : "-- Select --" (which means "unlimited").

 • Sleep Delay for Newly Provisioned Desktops: "--:--" (which means “none”).
-Newly provisioned desktops are put to sleep as soon as the Workspot Desktop Agent registers the desktop with Control and the desktop enters the "Ready" state.
-Any additional first-boot tasks that have not yet completed will continue when the user signs in.
-(A nonzero value would allow these tasks to complete before the user signs in.)
+Newly provisioned desktops wait this long after the Workspot Desktop Agent registers the desktop with Control and the desktop enters the "Ready" state before entering a power-managed state.
+(If a user is waiting to sign in, no power-managed state is entered).
+Any additional first-boot tasks that have not yet completed will be deferred until the next time a user signs in.

 Default Concurrent Policy (Non-Persistent Pools)